 Tuna (6 cans) will reduce to 20% // 6 hours at 70℃, then another hour at 65℃

 Buy tuna in cans in water, NOT OIL, has to be water.
-Take the tuna out of the cans and put in a bowel and try to break it up a little bit, just to make sure that there are no really big junks of meat.
+Take the tuna out of the cans and put in a bowl and try to break it up a little bit, just to make sure that there are no really big junks of meat.
+Makes about 240 grams.

 I have also tried with ham as well (see photo above).
 Remember to cut off all fat.